 Using Web Jars in View

-Make sure that you restart the application and we are ready to use jquery and bootstrap in our project.
+Restart the application, and we’re ready to use jquery and bootstrap in our project.

 Referring to bootstrap css